Confused about your exam or college applications?

-Every AIBE XV aspirant must ensure that he/ she does not indulge in any last-minute studies or revision.
+Every AIBE XVII aspirant must ensure that he/ she does not indulge in any last-minute studies or revision.
 This will not be helpful during the exam.

 Candidates must keep in mind at all times that they have to manage their time wisely.
 They must follow proper time management so that they are able to complete the exam within the given duration.

-AIBE (XV) 2020 Exam Day Guidelines- COVID Related Guidelines
+AIBE (XVII) 2022 Exam Day COVID Related Guidelines

-Check out the COVID related guidelines released by BCI that need to be followed by an individual on the exam day.
+Check out the COVID-related guidelines released by the BCI that need to be followed by every test taker on the exam day.

-The applicants must follow the SoPs issued by the state government and MHRD.
+The applicants must follow the SoPs issued by the state government and the MHRD.

-It is important to have the Arogya Setu App on the exam day.
+It is important to have installed the Arogya Setu App on the phone and candidates will have to show it on the exam day.